-The WestARCHES Program (Westminster Action Research through Community, Holistic Education, and Service) grew out of the Westminster Scholars program and provides seminar-style learning for students to gain experience in community-based research while developing skills in leadership, collaboration, diversity, and global concepts during freshman and sophomore years.
+The WestARCHES Program (Westminster Action Research through Community, Holistic Education, and Service) grew out of the Westminster Scholars program and provides seminar-style learning for students to gain experience in community-based research while developing skills in leadership, collaboration, diversity, and global concepts during the first and second year of colllege.

 Later in the program, students design Individual Development Plans with a mentor to organize and deepen the value of the variety of curricular and co-curricular experiences that are possible through an interdisciplinary set of opportunities at Westminster.
 Possible experiences that may be included in Individual Development Plans include internships, study abroad programs, undergraduate research, independent study, May Term international study experiences, specific coursework, service learning, and more.

 Apply to WestARCHES

 - Students will demonstrate self-awareness, understanding of effective group dynamics, and project management skills.
 Students will show comprehension of the collaborative process and active participation in leadership.

 - Students will articulate knowledge of global, social, and ethical awareness from the standpoint of its relevance to their lives.

 - Students will demonstrate proficiency in the research process from planning to developing methods to collecting data/evidence to analyzing/processing data/evidence and presenting conclusions and implications of outcomes.